Clinical Supervision, EMDR Consultation, and Clinical Business Consultation

 It is such an honor to open my practice and my heart to those seeking supervision hours towards their LPCC and ATR-BC credentials!
 Finding the right supervisor is such an important step in your growth and development as a clinician.
 I had the great fortune of have amazing supervisors and mentors along the way and still do!
 Each one had a different style and specialty areas, but each one not, only encouraged me when I was overwhelmed, but also asked the hard questions that would propel me forward.

-I am passionate about supporting early career professionals who are ready to gain experience and who may also have an interest in entrepreneurship.
+I am passionate about supporting early career professionals who are ready to gain clinical experience and who may also have an interest in entrepreneurship.
 If taking the path less traveled feels like a future you may want to pursue, I’m here for it!

 Are you ready for the support you need to step into the new, professional version of yourself you know is possible?